Last Updated on November 3, 2023

 1. Exercise

 Whether it’s at-home cardio, swimming, cycling, or bodyweight workouts, your muscles need to work to burn fat.
-You can get the Fitness Kompanion to get hundreds of bodyweight workouts suitable for all levels.
+You can get Fitness Kompanion to get hundreds of bodyweight workouts suitable for all levels.

 2. Build healthy eating habits